barbaralba's translation of the new testament

 "What's your dad do."

-"Furniture.
+“Furniture.
 He has a company in Cairo that does a very large volume.
-In Galilee he does personal designs and room concepts and makes all most as much money working half as much.
+In Nazareth he does personal designs and room concepts and makes almost as much money working half as much.
 It was the best thing to happen to our family.
-He slowed down a little every year."
+He slowed down a little every year.”

 "So he sent you to university to become a professor."

-"He paid my first two years in Cairo.
-In Istanbul I worked part time and had a full scholarship from your friendly government."
+“He paid my first two years in Cairo.
+In Istanbul I worked part time and had a full scholarship.”

 "And now you are a professor in the most important university in the world."